PDF(33.6 KB) View with Adobe Reader on a variety of devices

 This is the first OSPF neighbor state.
 It means that no information (hellos) has been received from this neighbor, but hello packets can still be sent to the neighbor in this state.

-During the fully adjacent neighbor state, if a router doesn't receive hello packet from a neighbor within the RouterDeadInterval time (RouterDeadInterval = 4*HelloInterval by default) or if the manually configured neighbor is being removed from the configuration, then the neighbor state changes from Full to Down.
+In the fully adjacent neighbor state, if a router does not receive hello packet from a neighbor within the RouterDeadInterval time (RouterDeadInterval = 4*HelloInterval by default) or if the manually configured neighbor is removed from the configuration, then the neighbor state changes from Full to Down.

 This state is only valid for manually configured neighbors in an NBMA environment.
 In Attempt state, the router sends unicast hello packets every poll interval to the neighbor, from which hellos have not been received within the dead interval.

-This state specifies that the router has received a hello packet from its neighbor, but the receiving router's ID was not included in the hello packet.
-When a router receives a hello packet from a neighbor, it should list the sender's router ID in its hello packet as an acknowledgment that it received a valid hello packet.
+This state specifies that the router has received a hello packet from its neighbor, but the receiving router ID was not included in the hello packet.
+When a router receives a hello packet from a neighbor, it must list the sender router ID in its hello packet as an acknowledgment that it received a valid hello packet.

 This state designates that bi-directional communication has been established between two routers.
-Bi-directional means that each router has seen the other's hello packet.
-This state is attained when the router receiving the hello packet sees its own Router ID within the received hello packet's neighbor field.
+Bi-directional means that each router sees the hello packet from the other router.
+This state is attained when the router receiving the hello packet sees its own Router ID within the received hello packet neighbor field.
 At this state, a router decides whether to become adjacent with this neighbor.
-On broadcast media and non-broadcast multiaccess networks, a router becomes full only with the designated router (DR) and the backup designated router (BDR); it stays in the 2-way state with all other neighbors.
+On broadcast media and non-broadcast multi-access networks, a router becomes full only with the designated router (DR) and the backup designated router (BDR); it stays in the 2-way state with all other neighbors.
 On Point-to-point and Point-to-multipoint networks, a router becomes full with all connected routers.

-At the end of this stage, the DR and BDR for broadcast and non-broadcast multiacess networks are elected.
+At the end of this stage, the DR and BDR for broadcast and non-broadcast multi-access networks are elected.
 For more information on the DR election process, refer to DR Election.

-Note: Receiving a Database Descriptor (DBD) packet from a neighbor in the init state will also a cause a transition to 2-way state.
+Note: Receiving a Database Descriptor (DBD) packet from a neighbor in the init state can also a cause a transition to 2-way state.

-Once the DR and BDR are elected, the actual process of exchanging link state information can start between the routers and their DR and BDR.
+Once the DR and BDR are elected, the actual process of the exchange link state information can start between the routers and their DR and BDR.

-In this state, the routers and their DR and BDR establish a master-slave relationship and choose the initial sequence number for adjacency formation.
-The router with the higher router ID becomes the master and starts the exchange, and as such, is the only router that can increment the sequence number.
-Note that one would logically conclude that the DR/BDR with the highest router ID will become the master during this process of master-slave relation.
-Remember that the DR/BDR election might be purely by virtue of a higher priority configured on the router instead of highest router ID.
-Thus, it is possible that a DR plays the role of slave.
-And also note that master/slave election is on a per-neighbor basis.
+In this state, the routers and their DR and BDR establish a primary-secondary relationship and choose the initial sequence number for adjacency formation.
+The router with the higher router ID becomes the primary and starts the exchange, and as such, is the only router that can increment the sequence number.
+You would logically conclude that the DR/BDR with the highest router ID is the primary for this process.
+The DR/BDR election could be because of a higher priority configured on the router instead of highest router ID.
+Thus, it is possible that a DR plays a secondary role.
+Also, that primary/secondary election is on a per-neighbor basis.

 In this state, the actual exchange of link state information occurs.
 Based on the information provided by the DBDs, routers send link-state request packets.
 The neighbor then provides the requested link-state information in link-state update packets.
-During the adjacency, if a router receives an outdated or missing LSA, it requests that LSA by sending a link-state request packet.
+During the adjacency, if a router receives an outdated or lost LSA, it sends a link-state request packet for that LSA.
 All link-state update packets are acknowledged.

 In this state, routers are fully adjacent with each other.
 All the router and network LSAs are exchanged and the routers' databases are fully synchronized.

 Full is the normal state for an OSPF router.
-If a router is stuck in another state, it is an indication that there are problems in forming adjacencies.
+If a router is stuck in another state, it is an indication that there are problems when the adjacencies are formed.
 The only exception to this is the 2-way state, which is normal in a broadcast network.
-Routers achieve the FULL state with their DR and BDR in NBMA/broadcast media and FULL state with every neighbor in the remaining media such as point-to-point and point-to-multipoint.
+Routers achieve the FULL state with their DR and BDR in NBMA/broadcast media and FULL state with every neighbor in the residual media such as point-to-point and point-to-multipoint.